Gold Does Not Shine; Consolidation of Your Answers

 Dear Ladies and Gentlemen

-Please feel free to share your ideas and thoughts with me, but please do not forget (instead of hitting the reply button) to send your messages to:
+… but please do not forget (instead of hitting the reply button) to send your messages to smk@incrementum.li

 Many thanks, indeed!

-Ladies and Gentlemen, I wish you a good start into the day a wonderful weekend, and above all, good health!
+Ladies and Gentlemen, I wish you an excellent start to the day, a wonderful weekend, and above all, good health!

 Yours truly,